devdigitalrepublic/follow-me.js/README.md

   $("#follow-me").follow();
 ```

-Make sure to include the name of your container if you've named it something other than "container".
+Make sure to include the name of your container if you've named it something other than "container". "my-container-name" must be an **element ID** and must be the container that **spans the entire height** of the area you want the element to follow you in.

 ```javascript
   $("#follow-me").follow({